raml-org/raml-spec/versions/raml-10/raml-10.md

     # value is a type declaration
 ```

+### Type Declarations

 A type declaration can extend a built-in type or other custom type, or add more information to types, such as specific examples or annotations.
 Here are the facets that all type declarations can have; certain type declarations might have other facets:

 | Facet  | Description |
 |:----------|:----------|
 | default? | A default value for a type.
 When an API request is completely missing the instance of a type, for example when a query parameter described by a type is entirely missing from the request, then the API must act as if the API client had sent an instance of that type with the instance value being the value in the default facet.
 Similarly, when the API response is completely missing the instance of a type, the client must act as if the API server had returned an instance of that type with the instance value being the value in the default facet.
 A special case is made for URI parameters: for these, the client MUST substitute the value in the default facet if no instance of the URI parameter was given.
-| schema? | An alias for the equivalent "type" property for compatibility with RAML 0.8.
-Deprecated - API definitions should use the "type" property because the "schema" alias for that property name might be removed in a future RAML version.
-The "type" property supports XML and JSON schemas.
+| schema? | An alias for the equivalent "type" facet for compatibility with RAML 0.8.
+Deprecated - API definitions should use the "type" facet because the "schema" alias for that facet name might be removed in a future RAML version.
+The "type" facet supports XML and JSON schemas.
 | type? | A base type which the current type extends or just wraps.
 The value of a type node MUST be either a) the name of a user-defined type or b) the name of a built-in RAML data type (object, array, or one of the scalar types) or c) an inline type declaration.
 | example? | An example of an instance of this type that can be used, for example, by documentation generators to generate sample values for an object of this type.
-The "example" property MUST not be available when the "examples" property is already defined.
+The "example" facet MUST not be available when the "examples" facet is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
-| examples? |  An object containing named examples of instances of this type.
+| examples? |  Examples of instances of this type.
 This can be used, for example, by documentation generators to generate sample values for an object of this type.
-The "examples" property MUST not be available when the "example" property is already defined.
+The "examples" facet MUST not be available when the "example" facet is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | displayName? | An alternate, human-friendly name for the type
 | description? | A substantial, human-friendly description of the type.
 Its value is a string and MAY be formatted using [markdown](#markdown).
-| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this type.
-An annotation is a property having a key that begins with "(" and ends with ")".
-The text enclosed in parentheses is the annotation name.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
+An annotation is a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
 | facets? | A map of additional, user-defined restrictions that will be inherited and applied by any extending subtype.
 See section [User-defined Facets](#user-defined-facets) for more information.
 | xml? | The capability to configure [XML serialization of this type instance](#xml-serialization-of-type-instances).